 What is the business model of Nvidia?

-Nvidia generated $26.914 billion in 2021.
+Nvidia generated $60.9 billion in 2023, up 126%.
 Nvidia’s business model is organized into two segments: the Graphics segment and Compute & Networking segment.

 The Graphics segment includes: